EliAndrewC/l7r/setting/l7r.md

 Lady Sun considered this.
 She understood that mortal man would rise to even greater heights if she did not allow Lord Moon to burden them with impulses contrary to their interests.
 But she also understood that her consort was right, and it would sadden her greatly for their mortal children to have nothing of her lover's influence.
 So she agreed to his request, and thus humanity came to its present condition.

 With that in mind, let us consider the factors at play in this case.
 Both men were drunk and behaved on impulse rather than considered action.
 However, does this matter?
 A samurai owns every word he speaks.
-And while we may often need to act in an instant, the years of training which precede those instants is what separates untrained fumbling from expert skill.
+And while we may often need to act in an instant, the years of training which precede those instants are what separates untrained fumbling from expert skill.
 So too do we train ourselves to honorable conduct, so that we may not stumble even in our least guarded instants.

 Thus, the conduct of both men should be judged without consideration for their inebriation, and Asahi's challenge to Masao is legitimate and must be answered.
 And so we must consider the nature of the duel, specifically whether it must be fought to the death.
 We have already established that the particulars of this exchange should determine this answer, including the specific words used by each man, no matter how drunk they were.